tomapuleo/react-pdf-highlighter-extended/README.md

   };
 ```

-When either propety changes, the loaded PDF pages will get their search term highlighting updated
+When either property changes, the loaded PDF pages will get their search term highlighting updated

+9.18.2024
+I added onViewerReady() param to PdfHighlighter so consumers can be notified

 ## Table of Contents